What is tafenoquine?

 Were ADF members forced to participate in clinical trial of tafenoquine?

-Participation in the AMI studies involving tafenoquine was voluntary.
+Participation in the clinical trials involving tafenoquine was voluntary.
 ADF members were provided with comprehensive information packs, were fully briefed and given the opportunity to ask questions.
-A point of emphasis was that whatever their decision, whether to participate or not, there would be not negative impact on them, there would be no detriment to them.
+A point of emphasis was that whatever their decision, whether to participate or not, there would be no negative impact on them, there would be no detriment to them.
 That means, if they chose not to participate, there would be no negative consequences to their career or future health care.

 Some ADF members chose not to participate in the study.
 These members still needed to take an anti-malarial medication for their protection during the deployment in accordance with extant health policy.

 Defence is aware of allegations from some personnel who feel that their participation was not voluntary.
-These allegations remain under investigation by the Inspector General of the Australian Defence Force (IGADF).
+These allegations were investigated by the Inspector General of the Australian Defence Force (IGADF).
+The IGADF report is available here.

 Is tafenoquine registered for use in Australia?

-Can former soldiers and ADF members involved in the trials request and access their medical records from the AMI and Department of Defence?
+Can former ADF members involved in the trials request and access their medical records from the Department of Defence?

-Serving and former ADF members who participated in the AMI trials can access both their case records from the trial and their Defence health records.
+Serving and former ADF members who participated in the anti-malarial trials can access both their case records from the trial and their Defence health records.

 Serving ADF members who want to access their health records can make a request through their supporting Defence Health Centre.